 For many, detoxification (or detox) is the first step in the journey towards sobriety.
-Sober College provides not only the resources and methods to achieve successful detox, but also a unique treatment program designed to address the changing needs of each individual in our program once they have gone through detox.
+Sober College offers not only DHS licensed and certified medical detoxification, but also a unique treatment program designed to address the changing needs of each individual in our program once they have gone through detox.

 Sober College is a long-term treatment program designed to equip young adults with the tools they need to lead a successful, sober lifestyle.
-We work with a DHS licensed and certified, and JCAHO accredited detoxification facility and are willing and able to arrange services for clients when necessary.
+We offer DHS licensed and certified, and JCAHO accredited medical detoxification services for clients entering our program who are in need.
+We are also willing and able to arrange services for clients to attend outside detox facilities when necessary.
 However, even with a successful detox, early sobriety can be especially difficult as the recovery process is both a physical and mental challenge.
 By engaging young adults in a variety of activities and therapies, our clients are able to relearn how to enjoy life free from the influence of drugs and alcohol.

 How Sober College Can Help